SocialMachineLab/ArtworkOntology/DATA.md

 ## Data Analysis

-- Analyze the distribution of key fields (e.g., artist nationality, art genre, creation year)
+- Analyse the distribution of key fields (e.g., artist nationality, art genre, creation year)

 - For categorical fields, use df['field'].value_counts() to view the frequency distribution of each value
 - For numeric fields, use df['field'].hist() to plot a histogram and observe the data distribution